Assistant Professor in Electronic and Computer Engineering

 Duties and Responsibilities

-The duties and responsibilities attaching to this post include but are not restricted to the following:
+The role will encompass duties and responsibilities across the three domains, as listed below but are not confined to the following:

-- Engagement with strategic planning, quality review and improvement processes, and external programme accreditations.
+- Engagement with planning, quality review and improvement processes, and external programme accreditations;

-- Development and delivery of the international activities of the School of Electronic Engineering, including international travel to do so.
+- Development and delivery of the international activities of the School including international travel to do so;

-- Adoption of some administrative functions related to the activities of the School of Electronic Engineering, the Faculty of Engineering and Computing, and the wider University.
+- Adoption of some administrative functions related to the activities of the School, the Faculty, and the wider University.
 Such duties will be defined by the Head of School and may include some of the following: degree programme coordination; participation in committees; visits to students on industrial placement within the DCU INTRA programme; student recruitment.

 Qualifications and Experience